Wolf Creek (film)

-Wolf Creek is a 2005 Australian horror film written, co-produced and directed by Greg McLean and starring John Jarratt, Nathan Phillips, Cassandra Magrath and Kestie Morassi.
-Its plot concerns three backpackers who find themselves taken captive and subsequently hunted by Mick Taylor, a serial killer, in the Australian outback.
-The film was ambiguously marketed as being "based on true events", while its plot bore elements reminiscent of the real-life murders of backpackers by Ivan Milat in the 1990s and Bradley Murdoch in 2001, both of which McLean used as inspiration for the screenplay.
+Wolf Creek is a 2005 Australian horror film written, co-produced and directed by Greg McLean and starring John Jarratt, Nathan Phillips, Cassandra Magrath, and Kestie Morassi.
+Set in 1999, it follows three backpackers who find themselves taken captive and subsequently hunted by Mick Taylor, a serial killer, in the Australian outback.
+The film was ambiguously marketed as being "based on true events", and its plot bore elements reminiscent of the real-life murders of backpackers by Ivan Milat in the 1990s and Bradley Murdoch in 2001, both of whom McLean used as inspiration for the screenplay.

 Produced on a budget of $1.1 million, Wolf Creek was shot in South Australia, almost exclusively on high-definition video.
 It had its world premiere at the Sundance Film Festival in January 2005.
-It was given a theatrical release in Ireland and the United Kingdom in September 2005, followed by a general Australian release in November, apart from the Northern Territory, out of respect for the pending trial surrounding the murder of Peter Falconio.
+It was given a cinema release in Ireland and the United Kingdom in September 2005, followed by a general Australian release in November, apart from the Northern Territory, out of respect for the pending trial arising from the murder of Peter Falconio.
 In the United States and Canada, it was released on Christmas Day 2005, distributed by Dimension Films.

 Wolf Creek received mixed reviews from film critics, with several, such as Roger Ebert and Manohla Dargis, criticising it for its unrelenting depictions of violence.
 (Note: Both Roger Ebert and Manohla Dargis in their reviews of the film criticised the film's presentation of violence, with Ebert writing that he wanted to walk out of the cinema.)
 Other publications, such as Variety and Time Out, praised the film's exploitation film aesthetics, with the latter calling its straightforward depiction of crime and violence "taboo-breaking".
 The film was nominated for seven Australian Film Institute awards, including Best Director (for McLean).
 In 2010, it was included in Slant Magazines list of the 100 best films of the decade.
 The movie successfully launched a titular franchise including a sequel (2013), a television series continuation which ran from 2016 to 2017, and a legacy sequel in pre-production and scheduled to release in 2026.